Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Homogenous Gates

 Now as $\epsilon = \chi(E/|V_g|)$, and $\chi^{-1}$ is strictly decreasing, $\epsilon \le \frac{1}{4 \max_i |\mc{P}_i|} \ln\frac{1}{1-h(\delta)}$ implies that for a given formula and $G_g$,

 \end{IEEEproof}

-We also state some combinatorial properties of trees with a fixed number of leaves. \begin{lemma} Among all directed rooted trees with $L$ leaves and number of children bounded by $k$, a $k$-ary balanced tree has the minimum number of non-leaf nodes. \end{lemma}

-\begin{lemma} Among all directed rooted trees with $L$ leaves and number of children bounded by $k$, a $k$-ary balanced tree has the minimum depth for the subtree made of non-leaf nodes. \end{lemma}

-\begin{lemma} Among the class of directed rooted trees with bounded children, the minimum depth and minimum size of the subtree consisting of non-leaf nodes are monotone in number of leaves. \end{lemma}
+We also state some combinatorial properties of trees with a fixed number of leaves, proved in the Appendix, that allow us to give the main theorem on minimum energy per input bit. \begin{lemma} Among all directed rooted trees with $L$ leaves and number of children bounded by $k$, a $k$-ary balanced tree has the minimum number of non-leaf nodes. \end{lemma} \begin{lemma} Among all directed rooted trees with $L$ leaves and number of children bounded by $k$, a $k$-ary balanced tree has the minimum depth for the subtree made of non-leaf nodes. \end{lemma} \begin{lemma} Among the class of directed rooted trees with bounded children, the minimum depth and minimum size of the subtree consisting of non-leaf nodes are monotone in number of leaves. \end{lemma}